View source code

 moveEmplace(source, target)

-Similar to move but assumes target is uninitialized.
+| Similar to movebut assumestargetis uninitialized.
 This

-without destroying or initializing it first.
+is more efficient becausesourcecan be blitted overtargetwithout destroying or initializing it first. |

 |